Back to Blog

 Personalization That Drives Revenue

-Personalization in e-commerce is not about showing the customer's name on the home screen.
-It is about using behavioral data to present the right products at the right time in the right context.
-When done well, personalization can increase revenue per session by 10 to 30 percent.
+Personalization is not about showing the customer's name on the home screen.
+It is about using behavioral data to show the right products at the right time, in the right context.
+Done well, personalization can lift revenue per session by 10 to 30 percent.

 Recommendation Engines

-Place recommendations strategically throughout the customer journey.
-On the product detail page, show complementary items (a phone case when viewing a phone) and similar alternatives (other phones in the same price range).
+Place recommendations strategically through the customer journey.
+On the product page, show complementary items and similar alternatives.
 On the cart page, show frequently bought together items with one-tap add.
-After purchase, show related products in the order confirmation screen and follow-up notifications.
+After purchase, show related products in the confirmation screen and follow-up notifications.

 Personalized Pricing and Offers

 Not every customer needs the same discount to convert.
-A first-time visitor might need a 15 percent welcome coupon to make their first purchase, while a loyal repeat customer might convert at full price but appreciate free shipping or early access to new arrivals.
-Use customer segmentation to deliver targeted offers that maximize revenue rather than giving blanket discounts that train customers to wait for sales.
+A first-time visitor might need a 15 percent welcome coupon to make their first purchase.
+A loyal repeat customer might buy at full price but appreciate free shipping or early access to new arrivals.
+Use customer segments to deliver targeted offers, rather than blanket discounts that just train shoppers to wait for sales.

-Push notifications are the most powerful re-engagement tool in your arsenal, and also the most dangerous.
+Push notifications are your most powerful re-engagement tool, and also the most dangerous.
 Apps that send too many irrelevant notifications see uninstall rates spike by 20 to 30 percent.
-Apps that use notifications strategically see conversion rates that are 7 to 8 times higher than apps that rely solely on organic app opens.
+Apps that use notifications with discipline see conversion rates 7 to 8 times higher than apps that rely only on organic app opens.

 Transactional Notifications